rivertale/hand2/README.md

 2. (Optional) **Run the command again if there are failed announcements.**
     - (*Note: GitHub might block some requests due to our rapid issue creation.
 In this case, we simply need to run it again.*)

+3. **Publish an announcement to inform students that the grades have been announced.**

 ### Bulk clone
 Bulk clone students' repositories on specific homework for any other purposes, such as checking for plagiarism.
 Take `hw1` in Compiler-s24 as an example: